-While I was working on the first in the series, I came across an article by Jonathan Franzen in which he contended the following:
+While I was working on the first letter in the series, I came across an article by Jonathan Franzen in which he contended the following:

 ‘My work represents an active campaign against the values I dislike: sentimentality, weak narrative, overly lyrical prose, solipsism, self-indulgence, misogyny and other parochialisms, sterile game-playing, overt didacticism, moral simplicity, unnecessary difficulty, informational fetishes, and so on.
 Indeed, much of what might be called actual “influence” is negative: I don’t want to be like this writer or that writer.’

 Perec thrived on the challenges he set himself.
 You can impose rules on yourself and deliver something which you might not have achieved in any other way.
 When Franzen dies and is honoured with a sinecure in literary heaven, perhaps he’ll seek out Perec to debate the issue.
-And Perec might wave a Gauloise in his face and say that it’s not a trick for trick’s sake.
+And Perec might well wave a Gauloise in his face and say that it’s not a trick for trick’s sake.
 Likewise, though my stories might have been written another way with a different set of rules or a complete set of twenty-six letters, the resulting fiction still has depth of meaning.
 Playing a game doesn’t necessarily make the way the work unfolds any less emotionally true.

 Would my stories have been better for being written unencumbered?
 The point is that they might not exist but for the constraint.
 From the choice of title onwards, the constraint shaped the stories and the stories fought the constraint.
 There are scores of different ways of saying roughly the same thing, and each of them has its own nuances.
 You choose the nuance which most closely resembles the truth of the fiction you have in your head.
 The constraint has also served to make me think that much harder about how to avoid the ease and restraint of clichés.

 While Perec was the background inspiration for these 27 pieces of mine (I wrote a second story for U, suggested to do so by how the first unfolded), the immediate inspiration came from being reminded of and reading a more recent novel, Mark Dunn’s Ella Minnow Pea.
 Forbiddingly subtitled ‘a progressively lipogrammatic epistolary fable’, in fact it is as whimsical as it is clever in following the troubles of islanders who successively lose the use of letters of the alphabet, as a result of the irrational authoritarianism of the island’s elders.
-The islanders themselves battle back as flexibly as Dunn negotiates the ever-increasing constraint, and in so doing he reinvents the English language:
+The islanders themselves battle back as flexibly as Dunn negotiates the ever-increasing constraint, and in so doing reinvents the English language:

 ‘Such a beguiling sight – your long auburn tresses falling as cataract in shimmering filamentous pool upon the table top, gathering in swirl upon your note paper – obscuring? framing? your toil.’